Big Hero 6 (comics): Ebon Samurai

-In his previous life, the Ebon Samurai (Kiochi Keishicho) was a Tokyo police officer who was killed by Silver Samurai during an attack by HYDRA.
+In his previous life, the Ebon Samurai (Kiochi Keishicho) was a Tokyo police officer who was killed by Silver Samurai during an attack by Hydra.
 After making a deal with Amatsu-Mikaboshi, Kiochi was allowed to return to Earth and take revenge on Silver Samurai.
 Wielding a demonic katana and bonded to a black variant of Silver Samurai's armor, Kiochi was reborn as the Ebon Samurai.
 After learning that Silver Samurai had become the bodyguard of the Japanese prime minister, Kiochi abandoned his quest for revenge after realizing that killing him would be a betrayal of his country.
 Although he joins the team, he later leaves to accompany Sunpyre when she returns to the Microverse.

 Sunpyre

-A version of Sunfire's deceased sister Leyu from an alternate reality, Lumina is the crown princess of Coronar, a planet hidden deep within the Microverse.
+A version of Sunfire's deceased sister Leyu from an alternate reality, Lumina is the crown princess of Coronar, a planet in the Microverse.
 As a result of being pulled out of the Microverse through Honey Lemon's purse, Sunpyre worships her as a goddess and joins Big Hero 6 out of gratitude.
 She and Ebon Samurai later leave the team to return to the Microverse and fight the villains who had taken over Coronar in her absence.